LENINISM

 Leninism flies in the face of all that makes marxism desirable, nor simply that Leninism

-is immoral (as if this were not enough).
+is immoral.
 It is that, although Leninism may be one of the

 logical consequences of Marxism, it contradicts the Marxist premise and the point of

-internal coherence for a scientific theory.
-It also considers the approaches within the
+Marx's own work.
+It also considers the approaches within the Marxist-Leninist traditions

 March A.F.